CryptoSignal/Crypto-Signal/README.md

 # Crypto Signals

-Crypto Signals is automates your crpyto currency Technical Analysis (TA) and trading.
+Crypto Signals is a command line tool that automates your crypto currency Technical Analysis (TA) and trading.

 Track over 500 coins across Bittrex, Bitfinex, GDAX, Gemini and more!